Cimpress-MCP/gosecret/readme.md

 The tags are, in order:

 1. The gocrypt header
 2. An auth data string.
 Note that this can be any string (as long as it doesn't contain the pipe character, `|`).
-This tag is authenticated as part of the ciphertext.
+This tag hashed and included as part of the ciphertext.
 It's helpful if this tag has some semantic meaning describing the encrypted data.
-3. The plaintext we wish to decrypt.
+3. The plaintext we wish to encrypt.

 With this tag in place, you can encrypt the file via `gocrypt-cli`.
 The result will yield something that looks like this, assuming you encrypted it with a keyfile named `myteamkey-2014-09-19`: